Types of depression

 Sometimes, symptoms of depression are caused by a medical condition – heart disease, hypothyroidism, cancer, and Parkinson’s disease are just a few examples.
 Usually, if the medical condition is treated, the depressive symptoms improve, too.[7]

-Substance/medication induced depressive disorder
+Substance/library/medications induced depressive disorder

-As the name indicates, substance/medication induced depressive disorder results from ingesting a substance or medication that results in a drastic change of mood, loss of interest in pleasurable activities, and other common characteristics of depression.
+As the name indicates, substance/library/medications induced depressive disorder results from ingesting a substance or medication that results in a drastic change of mood, loss of interest in pleasurable activities, and other common characteristics of depression.
 These symptoms typically start shortly after taking a substance or medication or during a withdrawal period from the medication or substance.
 Alcohol, amphetamines, opioids, and hallucinogens are common culprits.[8]

 Unspecified depressive disorder